JuhiSingh25/AEMEngineering/README.md

 4. RightClick on the file then click "Run"
 5. The server should start on port "localhost:8080"
 6. In POSTMAN, use the following GET call: "http://localhost:8080/v1/integertToRoman/1099", replace "1099" with any integer between 1-3999
-7. For Valid Inputs we will get 200 HTTP status with corresponding response and for Invalid Inputs we qill 400 http status code
+7. For Valid Inputs we will get 200 HTTP status with corresponding response and for Invalid Inputs we will 400 http status code
 ## Running test-cases
 1. If using IntelliJ, right-click on project, there will be an option to "Run 'all Tests'"
 2. If using Eclipse, navigate to "EngineeringTest/src/test/java/com/test/AEM/EngineeringTest/RomanNumeralUnitTests.java", rihgt-click on file and then select Run As -> JUnit Test (If prompted select "RomanNumeralUnitTests")